apache/mxnet/docs/api/python/gluon/text.md

 ```

 Let us define the GloVe word embedding with the pre-trained file `glove.6B.50d.txt`.
 Then,
-we can re-assign a GloVe text embedding instance to the vocabulary.
+we can re-attach a GloVe text embedding instance to the vocabulary.

 ```python
 >>> glove = text.embedding.create('glove', file_name='glove.6B.50d.txt')